macnb9/Gilded-Rose-Kata-iOS/README.md

 - "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
 - "Backstage passes", like aged brie, increase in Quality as their SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

-We have recently signed a supplier of conjured items.
-This requires an update to our system:

-- "Conjured" items degrade in Quality twice as fast as normal items

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

 ## What We Need to Do